armdevvel/mxe-SHARED/README.md

     - for projects that still use this way for some reason, use `make CC=armv7-w64-mingw32-gcc CXX=armv7-w64-mingw32-g++ LD=armv7-w64-mignw32-ld AR=armv7-w64-mingw32-ar AS=armv7-w64-mingw32-as`
   * MXE:
     - this stays the same, but instead of a host triplet being i686-w64-mingw32 or x86_64-w64-mingw32, you use armv7-w64-mingw32. basically, run `make MXE_TARGETS="armv7-w64-mingw32" package`

+## Things you should probably know

+When you build applications and run them on Windows on ARM (32 or 64), you'll need the UCRT files.
+It may be included, but some OSes (such as RT8.1) do not have it.
+For the ARM32 UCRT DLLs, you can snatch them [here](resources/PooCRT.tar.xz).

 ## FAQ